Valentin327/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that lists all local variables and environment variables, and functions.
 ----Task 6.
 Local variable
 Create a script that creates a new local variable.
+----Task 7.
+Global variable
+Create a script that creates a new global variable.